Country Report Russia

 (+) Strong external position

-Russia has a net international investment surplus, a vast amount of FX-reserves which covers twelve months of imports and an has been running trade and current account surpluses for years in a row.
+Russia has a net international investment surplus, a vast amount of FX-reserves which covers 12 months of imports (2014) and an has been running trade and current account surpluses for years in a row.
+We note however that Russia’s external position has significantly weakened in the past year.

 (+) Strong fiscal position

-Russia has a very low government debt of only around 8% of GDP and posts marginal budget deficits.
+Russia has a low government debt of only around 10% of GDP.

 (-) Weak governance and weak rule of law

-Corruption is deeply embedded and widespread throughout society, severely hindering the business environment, especially for foreign investors.
+Corruption is deeply embedded phenomenon, severely hindering the business environment, especially (but not only) for foreign investors.

 (-) High dependence on single commodity export revenues

-The oil and gas sector dominates the economy by making up 70% of total exports and contributing 28% to GDP.
-This makes government revenues highly susceptible to global oil price fluctuations.
+The oil and gas sector dominates the economy by making up 2/3 of total exports and contributing nearly 1/3 to GDP.
+Government revenues are highly susceptible to global oil price fluctuations.

-Since the break-up of the USSR in 1991, Russia has shifted from its post-Soviet democratic ambitions in favour of a centralized semi-authoritarian state.
+Since the break-up of the USSR in 1991, Russia has shifted its post-Soviet democratic ambitions in favour of a centralized semi-authoritarian state.
 Russia’s economy has undergone significant changes since 1991, moving from an isolated, centrally-planned economy to a more market-based and globally-integrated economy.
-Economic reforms in the 1990s privatised most industries.
-These privatisations were marred by corrupt conduct of the government, which resulted in an oligarchic economy and created a very wealthy and lawless elite.
-By maintaining a firm grip on this elite, President Putin ensures their continuing economic and political support.
-Nominal GDP amounted to USD 2,093bn end-2013, making Russia the 8th largest economy in the world.
-Demographics are unfavorable, as the population of Russia is shrinking; it has decreased from 148 million in 1992 to 143 million in 2013 due to an unhealthy life style and alcohol abuse among men specifically.
-The business environment is hampered by a plethora of factors.
-The Russian labor force is skilled, but there are shortages in banking and other professional services.
+In the 1990s most important industries were privatized, whereby strategic state assets ended up in hands of a small group of individuals for a fraction of the real value, creating an oligarchic economy where the wealthy few had also considerable influence in the Kremlin.
+However, since 2000, the power balance gradually began to shift and currently Kremlin maintains a firm grip on this elite.
+However, according to most indicators governance standards have deteriorated in the past decade and corruption remains deeply embedded on all levels, posing a challenge for businesses and individuals.
+Currently Russia is still in the top 10 largest economies in the world.
+Demographics remain unfavorable, as the population of Russia has shrunk by 6mn since 1992 driven by lower birth rate, one of the lowest male life expectancies in Europe and immigration.
+The Russian labor force is skilled, but there are shortages especially in management and engineering.
 While the level of infrastructure varies throughout the country, the roads are generally poor.
-Corruption remains deeply embedded in Russia and is a widespread problem.
 Although the country’s economy is somewhat diversified, the non-energy sector is largely uncompetitive.
-Therefore, the economy is overly dependent on commodity production, particularly on the oil and gas sector.
-Oil and oil products account for 50% of Russia's goods exports, 80% when including gas and metals.
-To sustain economic growth in the longer term, Russia must diversify its economy away from the hydrocarbon sector, especially by improving the business climate.
+Therefore, the economy is overly dependent on commodities production, particularly on the oil and gas sector that constitutes 2/3 of the total exports.
+To sustain economic growth in the longer term, Russia has to find ways to diversify its economy away from the hydrocarbon sector, especially by improving the business climate.